 Other graduates who have found great success with Ecole Chocolat's online programs are Gail Ambrosius of Madison, Wisconsin whose chocolate creations have been picked as favorites by both Oprah and Martha Stewart in their magazines.
 As well, EH Chocolatier of Somerville, Maine, Dandelion Chocolate of San Francisco, Ca., Woodblock Chocolate of Portland, Ore., and Veruca Chocolates of Chicago, Ill., - all Ecole Chocolat graduates - were singled out for their fine chocolates in Food&Wine Magazine this past December.
 Meanwhile, Dessert Professional recently included three Ecole Chocolat grads among its top 10 chocolatiers for 2012: Ambrosius, Shaineal Shah of Xocolatti in New York City, and Rick Jordan of Rick Jordan Chocolatier in St. Louis, Mo.

 Ecole Chocolat now offers a range of chocolate making programs suitable for both beginners and those with experience who want to improve their knowledge and skills.
-Programs include the Professional Chocolatier Program, Chocolate Making from the Bean, Quality Assurance & Keeping Limits for Chocolatiers and Master Chocolatier and Chocolate Programs.
+Programs include the Professional Chocolatier Program, Chocolate Making from the Bean, Quality Assurance & Keeping Limits for Chocolatiers and Graduate Chocolate Programs.